information-sharing-networks/isn-ref-impl/README.md

 You can use the api-test.sh script to experiment with publishing the sample signals to your dev site:

 ```
+# post a sample SPS signal
 api-test.sh -s localhost:5001 -p sps
+# retrieve all signal that have been posted to the site
 api-test.sh -s localhost:5001 -q all
 ```
 ... see the script usage statement for details